djkato/Discord-Media-Compressor-sub-8mb/README.md

 >2.
 Add ffmpeg to PATH: `[Win BTN] + R`, type `SystemPropertiesAdvanced`, click `Environment Variables`, under "User variables for (user)" find variable Path, click on it and edit, in the now open window click `new`, and paste `C:\Program Files\DMC\`.
 >3.
 If the command `ffmpeg` in cmd works, you can now drag and drop files onto the binary and have it work!
 >4. to set performance preset, doubleclick the binary

+For an amazing read on how to optimize vp9 for file sizes I reccomend this read: https://codeberg.org/deterenkelt/Nadeshiko/wiki/Researches%E2%80%89%E2%80%93%E2%80%89VP9-and-overshooting